NimmLor/7-Segement-Clock/README.md

 - The webinterface is designed to fit the whole screen of the *Fire HD 8* Tablet, to fit your phone you have to change the dimensions of the elements.
 - You can change the position by dragging the elements in the dashboard list.
-- You should also change the name of the *Weather Rottenegg* tab.

 ![Dashboard element list](https://github.com/NimmLor/7-Segement-Clock/blob/master/images/mod.jpg?raw=true)